 We’ve made navigation links consistent between pages throughout the site.

-Our website does not use pop-up windows unless they are appropriate.
+Our website avoids the use pop-up windows unless they are appropriate.

 Forms and tables